CarliWasTaken/Backend/README.md

 ```

 ## Server
+The entrypoint is `server.py`.
+This creates a UDP Socket.
 ### Structure
-The entrypoint is `server.py`.
-This creates a UDP Socket which listens on `20001`.
  The messages that come frome the frontend have the following structure:
 ```
 {
   "steer": x,